idaholab/moose/tutorials/darcy_thermo_mech/doc/content/workshop/systems/inputparameters.md

 - NonlinearVariableName
 - AuxVariableName

-A complete list, see the instantiations at the bottom of framework/include/utils/MooseTypes.h.
+For a complete list, see the instantiations at the bottom of framework/include/utils/MooseTypes.h.

 !---